noblebrown-69/zen-horizon/README.md

 ## Features

 - Fullscreen dashboard with Japanese art backgrounds that cycle every 5 minutes
-- Live stock prices for OKLO, PLTR, CNXC, ACN from Finnhub API
+- Live stock prices from Finnhub API
 - Rotating inspirational quotes in Japanese font
 - 65 falling sakura particles for ambiance
 - Neon glow effect on the title "禅の地平線"